Common Property Disputes (And Their Resolutions)

 You’ve found yourself a true home.

-Hold up on that for a just one second.
-It’ll be bliss, for sure - but the odds are, there are going to be a few bumps along the way.
-With property ownership, unfortunately, comes property disputes.
-Whether it be from neighbours, estate agents or governmental forces, disagreements, property disputes and problems naturally arise as the years pass.
+With property ownership, unfortunately, comes property ownership disputes.
+Whether it be from neighbours, estate agents or the council, property disputes and problems naturally arise as the years pass.

-So what can you do when these problems bubble up?
+So what are these property disputes and what can you do when they bubble up?

-Dispute Category #1: "This is not my beautiful house!"
+Dispute #1: "This is not my beautiful house!"

 Let’s start right at the beginning of property ownership by examining some of the conflicts that can arise right at the start of the process.